reactjs/react-docgen/README.md

 }
 ```

-## Flow Type support
+## Flow and TypeScript support

-If you are using [flow][flow] then react-docgen can also extract the flow type annotations.
-As flow has a way more advanced and fine granular type system, the returned types from react-docgen are different in comparison when using `React.PropTypes`.
+If you are using [flow][flow] or [typescript][typescript] then react-docgen can also extract the type annotations.
+As flow and typescript have way more advanced and fine granular type systems, the returned types from react-docgen are different in comparison when using `React.PropTypes`.

 > **Note**: react-docgen will not be able to grab the type definition if the type is imported or declared in a different file.

 ### Example

-For the following component
+For the following component with Flow types

 ```js
 import React, { Component } from 'react';